 The hitch safe is a great item for those that like to keep their keys and money in an external location on their car or truck.
 These are perfect for surfers, kiteboarders, or anyone not wanting to carry their keys while being outdoors.

 We did a review on the Hitch safe a while back and I must say it’s still working well after many years.
 We keep it in the truck and usually only install it while needing a secure location.
 Otherwise, the tow ball hitch is usually connected or a novelty hitch cover.

 Claymore Hitch Cover

 For anyone in the army, this tow ball cover will have a lot of meaning and I’m sure will get some laughs at the rifle range.
-It is made to look like the real thing with added UV stabilizers and made out of solid polypropylene.
-Will fit all 2-inch receivers.
+It looks like the real thing with added UV stabilizers and is made out of solid polypropylene.
+It will fit all 2-inch receivers.